šŸ‘€ The top hiring channels of 2024? We’ve got the receipts → Download the 2024 Source of Hire Report

 Indeed vs LinkedIn: How to Choose Where to Post Your Next Open Role

-But with dozens upon dozens of job boards to choose from, recruiters are spoiled for choice – and primed for decision fatigue.
+Should you post your next open role on Indeed or LinkedIn?
+With dozens of job boards to choose from, recruiters are spoiled for choice – and primed for decision fatigue.

 Indeed vs LinkedIn: The real pros and cons of each

-While Indeed is strictly a job board, aggregating job posts from company portals, recruiter sites, and even other job boards, LinkedIn is first and foremost a professional networking site – but with stellar job search capabilities, too.
+While Indeed is strictly a job board, aggregating job posts from company portals, recruiter sites, and even other job boards, LinkedIn is first and foremost a professional networking site – but with stellar job search capabilities, too.Ā

 Here’s how the main features stack up: